foundriesio/docs/source/tutorials/google.rst

 Device Rights
 -------------

-In order to avoid copy and past each device public key, we will generate a credential file that will allow the device to send the public key over the python script.
+In order to avoid copying and pasting each device public key, we will generate a credential file that will allow the device to send the public key over the python script.

 Go to "`Create Service Account Key`_" page: